 One of the major telemedicine benefits for patients is the accessibility to health workers even when health facilities are not close by.
 It also gives patients more security, trust, privacy, and confidence while discussing their health concerns with their physicians.

 Nigeria has a very large population of over 200 million persons, of which more than 60 percent (60%) are youths.
-And note that more than half the population have mobile phones that can access the internet.
+And note that more than half the population has mobile phones that can access the internet.